 - Small group focused learning on ethical and methodological issues

 - Integration workshops and Focus Week workshops

-Under McGill’s integrated program, which was inaugurated in 1999–2000, students obtain both a common law (LLB) and a civil law (BCL) degree upon successful completion of 105 credits, which may be taken over three, three and one-half, or four years.
+Under McGill’s integrated program, which was inaugurated in 1999–2000, students obtain both a common law (JD) and a civil law (BCL) degree upon successful completion of 105 credits, which may be taken over three, three and one-half, or four years.

 The renewed McGill curriculum that debuted in the fall of 2016 features multiple opportunities for problem-based learning, translation of knowledge into action, and the development of skills that are critical to engaged, effective, and enlightened jurists.

 Legal studies at McGill explore the two legal traditions which are presented through an innovative, integrated curriculum that has been developed with a view toward fostering critical and comparative analysis.
 The faculty emphasizes the mastery of underlying principles in private and public law, with a wealth of courses in legal theory, human rights, social analysis, international law, and corporate/commercial law.

 This unique approach to legal education prepares McGill graduates for a wide range of personal and professional opportunities across Canada and around the world.

 The student body at McGill is extremely active and has been the driving force behind a number of faculty institutions, including the Law Students Association, the Legal Information Clinic, and internationally known Law journals such as the McGill Law Journal, the McGill Journal of Law and Health, and the McGill International Journal of Sustainable Development Law and Policy.
 In addition, there is student representation on each of the faculty’s standing committees, including the Curriculum Committee, the Admissions Committee, and the Faculty Council, which is the central decision-making body of the faculty.
 For more information on student life beyond the classroom (including clerkships and competitive mooting), please visit our Student Affairs webpage.